-ADMINISTRATIVE PROCEDURE

-Approval Date February 2011 NEW

-Review Date 2016 Page 1 of 5

-Contact Person/Department Superintendent of Secondary School Improvement and Student Success Identification ES-5041
+ADMINISTRATIVE PROCEDURE Approval Date 2016 Replacing All Previous procedures Review Date 2021 Page 1 of 5 Contact Person/Department Superintendent of Secondary School Improvement and Student Success Identification ES-5041

 EXPERIENTIAL LEARNING

 1.0 PURPOSE

 Trillium Lakelands District School Board recognizes the value of a variety of learning opportunities for students in the 21st century.
 As such, the Board encourages and supports experiential learning because we believe it expands student opportunity, enhances student engagement and success, and cultivates and sustains bridges within the communities of TLDSB.